prathamcbh/prathamcbh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi there👋 Welcome to my GitHub profile!
+Welcome to my GitHub profile!

 I am Pratham and I am a Linux Engineer at OnMobile Global.
 I have a passion for technology and have gained a diverse set of skills through self-hosting various projects over the past 2 years.
 Skills